-British Gas Pay As You Go Tariffs
+British Gas Pay As You Go: tariffs, help & support

 The British Gas Pay As You Go energy tariff, also known as Safeguard PAYG, gives you total control over your energy costs: You pay for the energy you use as you use it.
 Nothing more, nothing less.
 Need more information?
 Look no further.
 In this guide, we have put together all the information you need.

 Is British Gas Pay As You Go for me?

 When shopping around for the best energy supply deal it’s always best to know where your priorities lie - other than the procuring of a supply of energy to your home, of course.

 If, for example, you need to keep an iron grip on your energy usage and the budget you have made available for such usage, you might find that signing up to a Fixed or Tracker British Gas contract doesn’t give you enough control.

 With the Safeguard PAYG variable deal, you can control your usage down to the pound.
 Not only that, there are no exit fees, lengthy commitments, or regular fixed payment dates, giving you the flexibility to plan around your constraints.

 For prospective customers that are not able to pass credit checks, the Pay As You Go British Gas tariff will automatically be assigned to you.

 How to get British Gas Pay As You Go

 British Gas Safeguard PAYG is available to customers that have had prepayment meters fitted in their homes or that have smart meters working as prepayment meters.